shreeshkarjagi/shreeshkarjagi.github.io/_pages/about.md

 I graduated from UCLA with a B.S. in Bioengineering, where I worked in Dr. Jun Chen’s [Wearable Bioelectronics Lab](https://www.junchenlab.com/).
 There, I contributed to projects under the mentorship of Dr. Xun Zhao in wearable sensors and bioelectronics, from smart bedsheets for sleep monitoring to developing ultrasensitive acoustic sensors for voice recoginition.

-This site is where I share my journey, ideas, and achievements as I work toward bridging engineering innovation with impactful advancements in medicine.
+This site is where I share my journey, ideas, and achievements as I work toward bridging engineering innovation with advancements in medicine.
 Thanks for stopping by!